 The Vehicle Identification Number (VIN) is found on the left front corner of the instrument panel, visible through the windshield.
-This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle, the vehicle registration and title.
+This number also appears stamped on the right sliding door sill under the sill moulding and printed on the Automobile Information Disclosure Label affixed to a window on your vehicle, the vehicle registration and title.